 Pros

-- Cheaper than cabinet saws.
+• Cheaper than cabinet saws

-- Large table surface.
+• Large table surface

 Cons

-- Smaller than cabinet saws.
+• Smaller than cabinet saws

-- Almost as expensive as cabinet saws.
+• Almost as expensive as cabinet saws

 Cabinet Table Saws

-The saw is enclosed inside the cabinet that gives this beast its name.
-These saws have large motors that produce between 3-5 horsepower, a full 2-4 horsepower more than the hybrid saw.
+The saw is enclosed in a cabinet that gives this type its name.
+These saws have large motors that produce between 3 to 5 horsepower, a full 2 to 4 horsepower more than a hybrid saw.
+The weight isn’t the only large thing about these units — the price tag is too.

 Pros